langerak/superbackup/README.md

 For the scripts to run at least Bash 3 is needed.
 For better code handling I will start shifting to Bash 4 so the requirements may change later on.
 For now with Bash 3 alot of obsolete OS'es will still work.

+As for the hardware requirements: The scripts have been tested on embedded hardware with only 64MB of RAM (on ARMv5) with success.
+The reverse has been tested as well, so it functioned as a server well.
+Do note that especially CPU, bandwidth and disk I/O are more important for rsync to function instead of RAM.
+Although rsync is known for pretty fluent I/O operations you may be able to tune it by lowering or increasing the bandwidth limit.

 For the backups itself at least rsync 3 is needed.
 Anything prior to version 3 is not supported.